d-morrison/IntroStatActivities/_book/09-L07-inference-2cat-simulation-wrapup.md

        y = "") +  # Remove y axis label
     scale_fill_grey()  # Make figure black and white
 ```
-7. Does there appear to be an association between variables based on the plot?
+7. Does there appear to be an association between the variables based on the plot?
 Explain your answer.

 \vspace{1in}